LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 \left. c_{N} = \frac{\partial{T}}{\partial{y}} \right\vert_{N},
 \end{equation}$

 are the specified temperature gradients (or fluxes) at each boundary.

+>Note: If variable thermal parameters are assumed, one should include the thermal conductivity k in the flux definition.

 ## Explicit Scheme (Forward Time, Centered Space; FTCS)

-For an explicit finite difference discretization, the numerical stability criterion (heat diffusion condition) is given by:
+For an explicit FD discretization, the numerical stability criterion (heat diffusion condition) is given by:

 $\begin{equation}
 \Delta{t} < \frac{1}{2 \kappa \left(\frac{1}{\Delta{x^2}}+\frac{1}{\Delta{y^2}}\right)}